ludiqianshui/QuentinSoccer/README.md

 QuentinSoccer
 =============

-This a soccer prediction app with the betting recommendation
+This is a soccer service prediction with the betting recommendation.

-This the server part written in python, providing RESTFUL API for the client
+The server part written in python + Node.js, providing RESTFUL API for the client,DB is Mongo.

-And another part of client is under development